thaboyaluya/thaboyaluya.github.io/README.md

 ## Features

-- Extensive Components Library : AiraCSS offers a rich library of UI component, allowing developers to streamline their workflow and create beautiful designs without starting from scratch.
+- Extensive Components Library : Astral.CSS offers a rich library of UI component, allowing developers to streamline their workflow and create beautiful designs without starting from scratch.

 - Fully Responsive Design : With mobile-first principle,our framework ensures that all components look great on any device whether it's a desktop,tablet or mobile phone.